manugopa/StanfordCS248HW2/WRITEUP.md

 ## Comments/Considerations
-On `Simplification`, the smallest primitive was set to be when all remaining edges either have vertices that are degree 2 or less, or the same vertices.
-When `A` is singular, the midpoint of the lines is used.
+Simplification collapses the shape until any additional edge collapses would result in edges from different faces being collapsed onto each other or there are only 2 remaining faces.
+When 'A' is singular for simplification, the edge is collapsed to the best point from the midpoint and the two vertices.

  The America's Next Top 3D Model is included under the filename `$ROOT/model.dae`.